Lesson8.1

 programs).
 The executable file has two sections not found in

 other executable files: ".stab" and ".stabstr".
-How nice that
+How nice

 they used names that suggest their purpose (nomen est omen).